-The textbooks used are The Reader's Choice: Fifth Level and Writing and Grammar: Platinum Level.
-These textbooks are supplemented with novels (the following novels may be used during the year: Night, A Separate Peace, Nothing But the Truth, Things Fall Apart, Anthem, Julius Cæsar, and Ender's Game), handouts, movies, the library, the Internet, and any other information that seems pertinent.
+The textbooks used are The Reader's Choice: American Literature and Writing and Grammar: Ruby Level.
+These textbooks are supplemented with novels (the following novels may be used during the year: The Scarlet Letter.
+The Adventures of Huckleberry Finn, Red Badge of Courage, The Great Gatsby, My Antonia, and The Crucible), handouts, movies and documentaries, the library, the Internet, and any other information that seems pertinent.
 Please see the English Department Policies for information about Censorship.